BTCDecoded/blvm-commons/SYSTEM_REVIEW_FINAL.md

 - ✅ Exact dependency pinning

 **Performance**: Excellent
-- 3-8x faster than Bitcoin Core estimates
+- Significantly faster than Bitcoin Core in many operations (orders of magnitude in some cases)
-- Production features provide 2-3x additional gains
+- Production features provide additional performance gains

 ---